 Plato’s famous dialogue, the Symposium, takes place the day after the tragic poet, Agathon, wins his first and only award at the Lenaia in 416 BC, the year before Alcibiades’s failed quest to Sicily.
-The dramatic setting occurs with a group of Athenians gathered at Agathon’s house in Athens in celebration of his victory.
-It is a symposium, sometimes translated as a “banquet”, in reference to the drinking party.
-The word symposium literally means the activity of “drinking together”, alluding to the Greek love of mixing intellectual discourse with the drinking of wine.
+The dramatic setting occurs among a group of Athenians gathered at Agathon’s house in Athens to celebrate his victory.
+The party is a symposium, sometimes translated as a “banquet.”
+The word symposium literally means the activity of “drinking together,” alluding to the Greek love of mixing intellectual discourse with the drinking of wine.

 The dialogue is presented to the reader at multiple levels of distance, indicating there is something to be hidden in its meaning and also alluding to the opaque nature of eros, in general.
-Aristodemus originally leaks the story of the symposium many years after it had occurred, and it is recounted publicly to anyone who will listen by Apollodorus who later confirms the details with Socrates.
-The dialogue is entirely based on the recollection of these two individuals, principally Aristodemus, as he attended the party with Socrates.
-Unlike other dialogues, like the Republic, the Symposium is a recollection by others in attendance and is not revealed to the audience until many years later, after the failed Sicilian expedition has long passed in the public’s memory.
-Strauss indicates that this is because of the popular belief that Alcibiades was the profaner of the sacred Eleusian mysteries, when in fact it was actually Socrates as evidenced by his speech from Diotima.
-The recounting of the tale can only be told many years after this fact, and the context is crucial to understanding the dialogue.
-As is the nature of any Platonic dialogue, no detail is accidental or erroneous.
+The symposium happened many years ago.
+Aristodemus originally leaks the story of the symposium.
+He openly re-tells it publicly to anyone who will listen, including a man named Apollodorus, who confirms the details with Socrates.
+The dialogue is entirely based on the recollection of these two individuals, principally Aristodemus, as he originally attended the party with Socrates.
+Unlike other dialogues, like the Republic, the Symposium is a recollection by others in attendance and is not revealed to the audience until many years later after the failed Sicilian expedition has long passed out of the public’s consciousness.
+Leo Strauss indicates this is because of the popular belief that Alcibiades was the profaner of the sacred Eleusian mysteries, when in fact it was actually Socrates as evidenced by his speech about Diotima.
+The recounting of the tale can only be told many years after this fact, when the demos is no longer manic.
+This context is crucial to understanding the dialogue.

-Though there are many important themes to consider in the dialogue, such as Homer’s famous ‘ancient quarrel between the poets and philosophers’ or the contest between theology and philosophy for the true seat of wisdom, the surface-level question of love, the god eros, is worth considering, as well.
+Although there are many important themes to consider in the Symposium, such as Homer’s famous ‘ancient quarrel between the poets and philosophers’ or the contest between theology and philosophy for the true seat of wisdom, the surface-level question of love, the god eros, is worth considering, as well.
 What is love?
 We are given essentially seven varying speeches that try to answer this question.
-Each speech reveals a great deal about the character of each speaker in considering the question.
+Each speech reveals a great deal about the particular character of each speaker.
 In fact, unlike other Socratic dialogues, the defining question of ‘what is…’ does not begin at the outset of the dialogue.
 It is only addressed explicitly later in the dialogue.
 Instead, the plan of ‘giving eros his due praise’ is proposed by Erixymachus, the doctor, and Phaedrus, who claims that eros has never been properly praised.
-Erixymachus proposes the scenario beginning with Phaedrus.
-Socrates calls Phaedrus the father of the speeches.
+Erixymachus proposes the scenario beginning with Phaedrus, and Socrates calls Phaedrus the father of the speeches.

-- Socrates, in speaking after the two poets and in response primarily to their claims, begins by saying that he cannot eulogize eros in such a fashion, but if they like he can give an account on his own terms.
+Socrates, in speaking after the two poets and in response primarily to their claims, begins by saying that he cannot eulogize eros in such a fashion, but if they like he can give an account on his own terms.
 Socrates then begins by compelling Agathon, in a dialectic, to admit that eros is a love of something (or someone) and must be a longing for something that it lacks (echoing Aristophanes), and therefore eros cannot be all good and all beautiful -it must be uglier than the beauty that it longs for.
 Agathon admits his own ignorance and agrees with Socrates (201B).
+Eros assumes a state of deprivation, and a longing for the whole.
 Socrates then proceeds to recount his exchange with Diotima of Mantineia, whose name literally means “honor of Zeus”.
 She was a “wise” person who was able to delay a plague upon Athens by ten years through her art of erotics (201D).
-Curiously, Socrates introduces a “stranger” (from Arcadia) into the symposium of Athenian men, and also it is worth noting that she is a woman and after all the women at Agathon’s house had been dismissed earlier.
+Curiously, Socrates has introduced a “stranger” (from Arcadia) in the form of Diotima into the symposium of Athenian men, and also it is worth noting that she is a woman (earlier all the women at Agathon’s house had been dismissed).
 At any rate, Diotima introduces a mediation between humans and gods, and reveals that eros is one of these mediators -a daemon.
-Unlike others in the symposium, Diotima introduces eros’s parents as Poros (Resource) and Penia (Poverty), at the plotting of Penia while Poros was drunk on nectar.
+Unlike others in the symposium, Diotima introduces eros’s parents as Poros (Resource) and Penia (Poverty), at the plotting of Penia while Poros was drunk on nectar they become impregnated with eros.
 She describes eros, not as philanthropic or giving or helping for humans, but rather as “always poor” and “far from being tender and beautiful, as the many believe” and as being “tough, squalid, shoeless, and homeless…always dwelling with neediness.
 But in accordance with his father he plots to trap the beautiful and the good….philosophizing all his life” (203D).
 To Diotima (Socrates), eros is a philosopher.
-She denies Aristophanes’s claim that eros can be any half of anything: “In brief, eros is the whole desire of good things and of happy being happy” (205D).
-She claims that when they are pursuing the good in eros, humans are pursuing beauty in terms of both body and soul, both in terms of trying to achieve immortality as mortals.
-In eros, each human is taking a part of the unchangeable things, yet they are always coming to be and also passing away (Aristotelian motion in the Physics).
-Procreation and generation, physically, is an attempt to continue the species (a manifestation of the will to power as Nietzsche termed it), and also men are always trying to achieve the immortal -she reintroduces the cases of Alcestis and Achilles that were originally mentioned by Phaedrus in his timocratic love of honor.
-None is a greater virtue than the ordering of the affairs of cities and households (209A) -those produce that produce cities produce enduring “children” such as the laws of Lycurgus in Sparta and Solon in Athens.
+She denies Aristophanes’s claim that eros can be any half of anything: “In brief, eros is the whole desire of good things and of being happy” (205D).
+She claims that when they are pursuing the good in eros, humans are pursuing beauty in terms of both body and soul -of trying to achieve immortality as mortals.
+With eros, each human is taking a part of the unchangeable things, yet they are always coming to be and also passing away (Aristotelian motion in the Physics).
+Procreation and generation, physically, is an attempt to continue the species (a manifestation of the “will to power” as Nietzsche termed it), and also men are always trying to achieve the immortal -she reintroduces the cases of Alcestis and Achilles that were originally mentioned by Phaedrus in his timocratic love of honor.
+None is a greater virtue than the ordering of the affairs of cities and households (209A) -those cities produce enduring “children” such as the laws of Lycurgus in Sparta and Solon in Athens.
 She then moves from the city to the individual -when one is young they must go to beautiful bodies, only to realize that bodies are all the same, and that love for the soul is more honorable.
 This kind of beauty always has being, is never perishing, and not beautiful in one respect nor ugly in another but is one whole form.
 From this Socrates is initiated into the Eleusian mysteries -the ladder of love -so that he may try to embrace the one single form of the beautiful.
 Diotima presents a hierarchy of love from bodies, to the form of kalon (the beautiful).
 Only at this place is the life of a human worth living, according to Diotima (again she implies the connection between death and love, self sacrifice, or passion).
 Socrates concludes by saying that there is no better “co-worker with human nature than eros” (212B).
-Unlike Agathon, only some attendees praise Socrates’s speech, and before Aristophanes can respond to the claims levied against him, a loud hammering is heard from the courtyard.
+Unlike Agathon, only some attendees praise Socrates’s speech, but before Aristophanes can respond to the claims levied against him, a loud hammering is heard from the courtyard.